 3. LOTUS FLOWER SYMBOL

-Some other lotus colors and representations, while not as common, are as follows:
+Some other lotus colours and representations, while not as common, are as follows:

 Red lotus = Romance, domination, power